This article has been updated from a previous version.

 - What if you don’t own a cellphone or don’t have internet access?

 Until insurance providers can answer these questions (or are provided with direction from federal or provincial governments), it’s a wait-and-see situation.

 If you travel, protect yourself before leaving home with travel insurance

 For the time being, should you decide to travel outside your home province, it’s best to err on the side of caution and get a travel insurance policy that suits your needs.

-Though the world is consumed by figuring out how to reduce the risk of COVID-19 (and hopefully, control its spread), travel insurance still matters.
+Though the world is consumed right now with figuring out how to reduce the risk of COVID-19 (and hopefully control its spread), travel insurance still matters.
 It can spare you the expense of getting emergency medical treatment in another province or country if you’re injured or fall ill while away from home.
-However, be advised not all travel policies include coverage for COVID-19, and they do not cover the cost of mandatory quarantine once you re-enter Canada from abroad.
-Mandatory quarantine costs can run as high as $2,000.
+However, not all travel policies include coverage for COVID-19 and insurance policies will not cover the cost of entry requirements, such as quarantine hotels.